suvendu-kumar/FeatureDice/docs/pages/GettingStarted.rst

 Empty Features removal
 ~~~~~~~~~~~~~~~~~~~~~~

-Features in data should be removed if there is higher percentage of
+Features in data should be removed if there is a higher percentage of
 missing values.
-Remove columns with more than a certain percentage of
+Removing columns with more than a certain percentage of
 missing values from dataframes can solve this.
 The percentage threshold
 of missing values to drop a column. ``threshold`` should be between 0
-and 100. ``ShowMissingValues`` is function which prints the count of
+and 100. ``ShowMissingValues`` is a function that prints the count of
 missing values in each dataset.

 .. code:: python